tiation/RiggerHub-web/README.md

-# RiggerHub - Web Platform
+# 🗄️ ARCHIVED - RiggerHub - Web Platform

+> **⚠️ This repository has been ARCHIVED.
+Please visit [RiggerConnect-web](https://github.com/tiation/RiggerConnect-web) for active development.**

+---

 ## About RiggerHub